 Civil Censorship Detachment

-Between October of 1945 and November of 1949, Japanese publishers, including publishing houses, organizations and individuals, were required to submit two copies of their proposed publications to the CCD for review.
+During the period of the CCD operation, Japanese publishers, including publishing houses, organizations, and individuals, were required to submit two copies of their proposed publications to the CCD for review.
 The publications were submitted in pre-publication form, such as galley proofs or manuscripts, or in published form.
-Censorship markings were written directly on the publications by CCD examiners, usually in colored pencil, and included CCD classification and accession numbers, date received, Romanized title, proposed circulation and paper type.
-If a CCD examiner felt that a publication violated the Code for the Japanese Press, he/she translated the objectionable portion into English for review (and final determination of censorship action) by the examiner’s supervisor.
+CCD examiners were Japanese and Japanese Americans with excellent English-Japanese bilingual skills.
+These reviewers wrote censorship markings directly on the publications in colored pencil and marked each item with CCD classification and accession numbers, the date received, a Romanized title, proposed circulation, and paper type.
 One copy of the publication was returned to the publisher with publishing instructions.
 The second copy was retained as a file copy by the CCD.